bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker build -t imagename-wasm:latest .
 ```

-#### PROBLEM 9: COPY failed DotNet.Shared.csproj: not found
+#### PROBLEM 9: COPY failed DotNet.BlazorWasmApp.csproj: not found

 ERROR: failed to solve: failed to compute cache key: failed to calculate checksum of ref xzebf1n4v07hubsvxjhnei0p5::iw3202cg2dqjiyey8q031dz9t:
-"/DotNet.Shared/DotNet.Shared.csproj": not found
+"/DotNet.BlazorWasmApp/DotNet.BlazorWasmApp.csproj": not found

-As you can see, the DotNet.Shared.csproj cannot be found.
+As you can see, the DotNet.BlazorWasmApp.csproj cannot be found.
 This is because of the **docker build command** where the **final dot** the context specifies.
 In this case, the context is the root of the BlazorWasmApp project.